hfkang/ece353notes/questions.md

 - Ie, does each OS have its own address space table?
 -
 - How do OS access TLB?
-- How do they trigger TLB translation
+- How do they trigger TLB translation, is it done by hardware upon memory access when in user mode?
 -
 -